Travel technology: the world’s first solar-powered road has opened in a small village in France, and there’s a solar road test project in the USA.

 The French government plans eventually to pave 620 miles (1,000 kilometers) of its roads with solar panels like these, extremely thin yet durable panels of polycrystalline silicon.
 Eventually, France hopes to furnish 5 million people with solar-powered electricity, or about 8 percent of the population.

 The panel manufacturer, Wattway, claims its panels have a 15 percent yield, compared to 18-19 percent for conventional photovoltaic panels.
 The flat position of the panels also could affect yield, which is part of the research.

-Critics are concerned with the high price of the project.
+Critics are in France concerned with the high price of the Normandy project.